A-Reuter/Sound/README.md

 # About The Project

 ## The Tool
-A tool for simulating firing sequences within workflow nets to check conformance to the soundness property.
+Sound is a tool for simulating firing sequences within workflow nets to check conformance to the soundness property.

 ## Primary Goal
 The main goal of this project is the creation of a web-based application that supports students in learning about the structure and properties of workflow nets.

 ## Main Features

-* loading a petri net from a .pnml or .json file
-* checking whether a given petri net is a workflow net
+* interactive net visualization
-* visualizing a workflow net within an interactive canvas
+* testing workflow net requirements
-* firing of individual transitions enabled by the current marking
+* manual firing of individual transitions
-* checking whether a reached marking conforms to the soundness property
+* automated execution of random firing sequences
+* replaying entries from a log of completed firing sequences
-* visualizing aspects of a reached marking that do not conform to the soundness property
+* checking the conformance of a marking to the soundness property
-* recording all previously completed firing sequences within a log
-* replaying firing sequences from the log
-* automated firing sequences

 ## Built With